agutierrezmorocho/Tormentor.se-Launcher/README.md

 Usage: $(basename $0) -i <input_dir> -t <threads> -o <output_directory> -d <data_dir>

 Required arguments:

-		-i <path_to_input_dir>	Directory where all the samples directories are stored -t <threads>		Threads used by the process.
-Value [Integer] -o <path_to_output_dir>	Output directory where all the proccessed files wil be placed -d <path_to_data_dir>	Custom database containing oblin sequences and ribozymes sequences Optional arguments:
+-i <path_to_input_dir>	Directory where all the samples directories are stored

+-t <threads>		Threads used by the process.
+Value [Integer]

+-o <path_to_output_dir>	Output directory where all the proccessed files wil be placed

+-d <path_to_data_dir>	Custom database containing oblin sequences and ribozymes sequences

+Optional arguments:

 -h	Show the help info

+# Bibliography
+Kremer, F (2024).
+Tormentor: An obelisk prediction and annotation pipeline.